hidena39/582-creature-in-nature/README.md

 1. Input the details of the creature you found in nature and click the "Add Creature" button

-   - For the image, currently, you can only update using image URL.
+   - Currently, you can only upload image using image URL.
 For testing the "Add Creature" function, you can use "Copy example URL" button.

 2. Chose the category of the creature by clicking the radio buttons.
 3. Click the show/close button to show or hide the detail.